 Clarity and Insight

-Join Daniel Simpson to explore the main themes that shaped yoga's evolution from its earliest origins to what it is now.
-Building on ideas from his recent book, The Truth of Yoga, he brings the subject to life in engaging ways without oversimplifying.
+Join Daniel Simpson to explore the main themes that shaped yoga's evolution from its earliest origins to contemporary developments.
+Expanding on ideas from his book, The Truth of Yoga, he brings the subject to life in engaging ways without oversimplifying.

 Course Modules